detjensrobert/arch-pandoc-container/README.md

 # arch-pandoc-container

 Ubuntu's version of [Pandoc](https://pandoc.org) is old and doesn't like some raw LaTeX macros I use for some classes, and the official [`pandoc/latex`](https://hub.docker.com/repository/docker/pandoc/latex) image does not have all of the needed LaTeX packages for those macros either.

-This Docker container provides Arch's Pandoc + full TeXLive, which works just fine.
+This Docker container provides Arch's versions of Pandoc and TeXLive, which work just fine.

 ## Usage: